startupheroes/startupheroes-checkstyle/RULES.md

 whether the package name matches the directory name for the source file.

-Custom checks:
+# Custom checks:

+1. AntiHungarianCheck: Checks for Hungarian notations that variables starts with 'm'.
-1. LoggerOrderCheck: Checks for LOGGER definitions should be at the top of the class.
+2. LoggerOrderCheck: Checks for LOGGER definitions should be at the top of the class.